 Our Enrolment checklist includes:

 At our early learning services your children are offered morning tea, lunch and afternoon tea each day.
 For those that stay a little later, we offer a healthy late snack to keep them going until they get home.
-All our cooks undertake specific nutrition and menu planning training which means our menus are carefully planned and nutritionally balanced to provide children with the necessary fuel to play and learn throughout the day, and to support healthy and positive eating habits.
+All our cooks undertake specific nutrition and menu planning training in line with FeedAustralia which means our menus are carefully planned and nutritionally balanced to provide children with the necessary fuel to play and learn throughout the day, and to support healthy and positive eating habits.

 We certainly do.
 We work with families to meet special dietary requirements, routines, care requirements and additional needs.

 Your child’s birthday is important to us.
 We will celebrate this important day by organising special birthday activities.
 We love to incorporate any personal and cultural birthday practices and ceremonies you may do at home into their day.
 We endeavour to offer celebratory food that is healthy and does not compromise the nutritional value of our menu.